daanwilson/phpmyadmini/README.md

 - export tables (sql/gz)
 - easy configurable

 Have fun with it.
-Find any bugs, please let me know or fix them en push the fix to github
+Find any bugs, please let me know or fix them en push them fix to github